stanfordnlp/stanza/_pages/pos.md

 ## Example Usage

-Running the part of speech tagger requires tokenization and multi-word expansion.
+Running the part-of-speech tagger requires tokenization and multi-word expansion.
 After the pipeline is run, the document will contain a list of sentences, and the sentences will contain lists of words.
 The part-of-speech tags can be accessed via the `upos`(`pos`) and `xpos` fields of each `word`, while the universal morphological features can be accessed via the `feats` field.